refinedev/refine/documentation/blog/2023-08-12-react-admin-vs-refine.md

 ## Architecture

 refine is based on hooks and atomic components, which makes it highly customizable and extensible.
 It also provides a set of built-in components that can be used out of the box.
-It has a headless architecture, which means you're not limited to using the built-in UI integrations but it provides built-in UI integrations for the most popular libraries such as Material UI, Ant Design, Chakra UI and Mantine.
+It has a headless architecture, which means you're not limited to using the built-in UI integrations but it provides built-in UI integrations for the most popular libraries such as Material UI, Ant Design, Chakra UI, and Mantine.

 Refer to [section](https://hackmd.io/n6H-yTk4TwqUREz6RVyeQw?both#Differences-in-supported-UI-frameworks-between-refine-and-react-admin) for the differences in supported UI frameworks between refine and react-admin.